-The risk of fracture is based in normal individuals on hereditary factors, dietary factors, and drug use.
+The risk of fracture is based on normal individuals hereditary factors, dietary factors, and drug use.
 Fair skinned women are at high risk.
 So are those who smoke, have poor dietary habits or need to take most anti-convulsant medications.
-The accurate assessment of bone mass may be made by special X-ray exam.
+The accurate assessment of bone mass may be made by a special X-ray exam.
 Dual X-ray diffraction is the most sensitive and reproducible method for assessment of bone mass.
-When performed, bone mass is compared to people of the same age and sex, and reported as significantly below or not below the normal for that age.
+When performed, bone mass is compared to people of the same age and sex and reported as significantly below or not below the normal for that age.

 Treatment of Osteoporosis

-In summary, Osteoporosis is a silent part of the aging process, whose consequences may be devastating.
-Normal diet and exercise help to slow its progression, and some diseases may accelerate its onset.
+In summary, Osteoporosis is a silent part of the ageing process, whose consequences may be devastating.
+Normal diet and exercise help to slow its progression and some diseases may accelerate its onset.
 Treatment is dependent on multiple factors which are patient dependent.
 Please consult your doctor for further information.

 Sports Medicine and Orthopaedics, East Providence Rhode Island